jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 # Implementation

-_Allocate four digits for the year part of a date: a new millenium is coming._ — David Martin (Published as early as 1985)
+_Allocate four digits for the year part of a date: a new millennium is coming._ — David Martin (Published as early as 1985)

 _In programming, if someone tells you “you’re overcomplicating it,” they’re either 10 steps behind you or 10 steps ahead of you._ — Andrew Clark